 Assess Your Stuff

 Take inventory of what you will need to do when you get to the front of the security line.
-Do a quick mental review of everything you are wearing that you will need to remove (shoes, jewelry, watch, jacket), and what you have inside your carry-on bag that might need to be taken out (liquids, large electronics).
+Do a quick mental review of everything you are wearing that you will need to remove (shoes, large jewelry, watch, jacket), and what you have inside your carry-on bag that might need to be taken out (liquids, electronics larger than a cell phone).
 When you get to the front of the line, blast through your mental inventory and make it happen.

 Unless you are really early, your actual flight time is getting close, and this is when you will start to see gate changes and more reliable departure time estimates.